songrenzhao/Admin-Management-System/README.md

  - Songren Zhao
  - Zhiwei Huang

-## Why are we developing this application, and why only us?
+## Why are we developing this application, and why us?
  - <i><b>Open source Application</b></i>.
 We would like to offer HR students and unexperienced professions an opportunity to familiarize the dashboard system before they are entering their careers
  - <i><b>HR Monitoring</b></i>.
 Regular reporting enables HR to keep a finger on the pulse of the organizations by tracking key workforce metrics
  - <i><b>Management information</b></i>.
 An HR report can also help managers in doing their job better.
 An HR report can inform managers about relevant developments in their teams and department